Dudinha: San Diego Wave

 On 24 July 2025, American club San Diego Wave FC acquired Dudinha in exchange for an undisclosed fee and signed her to a three-year contract through 2027.
 Dudinha made her NWSL debut on 16 August, coming on as a stoppage-time substitute for Delphine Cascarino in a 2–1 victory over Bay FC.
 On 26 September, she scored her first goal for the Wave, chipping the ball over Orlando Pride goalkeeper Anna Moorhouse to net the equalizing tally in an eventual loss to Orlando.
-Two weeks later, Dudinha was one of four NWSL nominated for NWSL Player of the Week honors after she scored a goal in match against the Utah Royals.
+Two weeks later, Dudinha was one of four NWSL players nominated for NWSL Player of the Week honors after she scored a goal in match against the Utah Royals.
 On 18 October, Dudinha recorded a brace in a 6–1 victory over Chicago Stars FC that both clinched San Diego a spot in the 2025 playoffs and set a club record for goals scored in a single match.
 Once in the playoffs, Dudinha started and played over 100 minutes of the Wave's quarterfinal match against the Portland Thorns; Portland secured victory with a goal by Reilyn Turner and eliminated San Diego from the postseason.
 Dudinha's performances through the tail end of 2025 earned her a spot on the October NWSL Team of the Month.

+Dudinha opened her second season with the Wave by recording 3 assists and 2 goals in San Diego's opening four matches, earning herself her second league Team of the Month honor.
+By the midway point in the season, she had become the NWSL's second-highest performer in combined goals and assists.
+However, in June 2026, Dudinha's momentum was interrupted, as she suffered a serious ACL injury while playing for Brazil.